Off-ramping: where and how to spend your cryptocurrency

 Practically, this enables you to safely keep your cryptocurrency assets in the Zcash shielded pool, where they stay completely private, and still be able to pay any vendor who accepts any denomination of a supported cryptocurrency equally privately.
 If you do this, no one can know how rich (or poor) you really are.
 In contrast, if you keep your holdings in a transparent ledger system like Bitcoin, the whole world can tally your real net worth without ever asking you questions.

 This is not a hypothetical example.
-This is in fact how I pay for my Tryst membership and other ads.
+This is in fact how I pay for my Tryst membership and other ads, as well as for the VoIP phone number I use for SMS inquiries.
 Consider trying it out for your next cryptocurrency payment, too.

 Piggyback on the gift card economy